International response to the MeToo movement: China

 Zhou Xiaoxuan, a 25-year-old screenwriter in Beijing, stated that the China Central Television host and anchor Zhu Jun assaulted her in his dressing room while she was an intern of his in 2014.
 When she went to the police, she was urged her to drop her report, telling her that her parents, who both work for government institutions, could lose their jobs.
 So for years, Ms. Zhou kept what had happened a secret, only known by herself, her parents, and some close friends.
 That was until one day, where she saw a "#MeToo" post, and decided to share her own story.
 Her intentions were to share with her friends that this happens to people close to themselves, but instead her post was shared rapidly over the Chinese internet, until the Chinese government intervened and banned state-run media from covering the story.
 Zhou has sued Zhu, who has countersued.

 Yue Xin, an undergraduate of Peking University in Beijing, led a campaign to uncover information regarding the alleged assault and subsequent suicide of Gao Yan, a student who was allegedly assaulted by former professor Shang Yang.
 Peking University took measures to attempt to dissuade Yue from pursuing her investigation.
 Yue Xin would eventually participate in the Jasic Incident.

+In June 2021, a Weibo (Chinese Twitter) user, Du Meizhu (都美竹), revealed that she had been sexually and emotionally assaulted by the top-tier Canadian Chinese idol Kris Wu (吴亦凡) while she was 17.
+On July 18, she revealed that Kris had sex with women on the pretext of supporting them in the entertainment industry.
+In particular, she claimed that there were more than eight victims, including her, and that two of them were minors, which intensified the impact.
+After her first accusation, at least 24 women have revealed that they have been sexually assaulted by Kris.
+She posted an ultimatum on Weibo, urging Wu to apologize to all the victims of his sexual and emotional abuse and leave the show business, lest she release video and photo evidence that she had gathered.
+Du's bravery, besides triggering support from celebrities and public figures who had suffered abuse under Wu, also inspired public support in China leading to the creation of the #girls help girls# hashtag.
+In the hashtag, netizens expressed support for Du, shared their own experiences with sexual violence, and reflected on the social status of women and sexual violence in contemporary Chinese patriarchy.
+The campaign set in motion by Du Meizhu sparked the #MeToo movement in China, with Kris Wu being arrested on rape charges on August 16, 2021.
+Consequently, Kris Wu was tried for rape and was convicted of raping three drunken women on November 25, 2022, for which he was sentenced to 11 years and 10 months in prison.